-We Care impacts the lives of over 1000 families a year.
-Here are a few of their stories:
+We Care Community Resource Center impacts the lives of over 8000 families a year in our Community.

 Betty is a widow in her early 60's, whose husband had handled all their finances until he passed away a few months earlier.
 Betty came to our office, beside herself with fear and worry.
 She had just received a call from her mortgage company saying she would lose her house if she didn't make her payments.
 On top of that, she had found several utility bills that she didn't realize were unpaid.
 She was frantic but said she'd appreciate anything we could do to help.